Online Weighted Matching: Breaking the $\frac{1}{2}$ Barrier: Introduction

-{\bf Stochastic arrivals.} If one can derive some information on the patterns that impressions arrive, much better algorithms can be designed.
-Some typical stochastic assumptions include assuming the impressions are drawn from some known or unknown distribution~\cite{feldmanFOCS2009,manshadiMathOR2012,karandeSTOC2011,devanur2011near,haeuplerWINE2011,jailletMathOR2013} or the impressions arrive in random order~\cite{goelSODA2008,devanurEC2009,feldman2010randomorder,mahdianSTOC2011,mirrokni2012simultaneous}.
-These works achieve either $1-\epsilon$ competitive ratio if the large capacities assumption holds on top of the stochastic assumptions or at least $1-\nicefrac1e$ competitive ratio with arbitrary capacities.
-Korula et al.~\cite{KorulaSTOC15} show that Greedy is $0.505$-competitive for the more general problem of Submodular Welfare Maximization if the impressions arrive in a random order without making any assumptions on capacities.
-The random order assumption is particularly justified here, as Kapralov et al.~\cite{kapralov2013} show that beating $\nicefrac12$ for Submodular Welfare Maximization in the worst case arrival model is equivalent of proving $\mathrm{NP} = \mathrm{RP}$.
+\textbf{Stochastic Arrivals.} If we have knowledge about the arrival patterns of impressions, then we can often leverage this information to design better algorithms.
+Typical stochastic assumptions include assuming the impressions are drawn from some known or unknown distribution~\cite{feldman2009online2,karande2011online,devanur2011near,haeupler2011online, manshadi2012online, mehta2012online,jaillet2013online} or that the impressions arrive in a random order~\cite{goel2008online,devanur2009adwords,feldman2010online, mahdian2011online, mirrokni2012simultaneous,mehta2015online,huang2019online}.
+These works achieve a $1-\varepsilon$ competitive ratio if the large capacity assumption holds in addition to the stochastic assumptions, or at least $1-1/e$ for arbitrary capacities.
+Korula et al.~\cite{korula2018online} show that the greedy algorithm is $0.505$-competitive for the more general problem of submodular welfare maximization if the impressions arrive in random order, without making any assumptions on the capacities.
+The random order assumption is particularly justified because Kapralov et al.~\cite{kapralov2013online} show that beating $1/2$ for submodular welfare maximization in the oblivious adversary model is equivalent to proving $\textbf{NP} = \textbf{RP}$.

-Although there has been great progress on predicting patterns of impressions over time, we are far from coming up with some distribution that matches the future patterns of traffic.
-This challenge is especially highlighted and realized due to unpredictable patterns of impressions and traffic spikes~\cite{mirrokni2012simultaneous} and limits the applicability of known optimization methods for stochastic settings~\cite{wangSigComm2006}.
-Therefore we focus on the general weighted matching problem that no assumption is made on the types of impressions and their arrival sequence.

-\subsection{Preliminaries}
+\section{Preliminaries}